Preeti-2108/chat/README.md

 ### Prerequisites

 - **AWS Credentials**: Ensure that your AWS credentials are configured properly to allow access to DynamoDB and API Gateway.
-- **Environment Variable**: Set the environment variable `CONNECTION_TABLE` to the name of your DynamoDB table that stores connection information.
+- **Environment Variable**: Set the environment variable `TABLE_NAME` to the name of your DynamoDB table that stores connection information.

 ### Steps

 1. **Setup Environment**:
    - Ensure that Python and Boto3 are installed in your environment.
-   - Set the `CONNECTION_TABLE` environment variable to point to your DynamoDB table.
+   - Set the `TABLE_NAME` environment variable to point to your DynamoDB table.

 2. **Invoke the Function**:
    - The function `extract_event_info(event)` should be called with an event dictionary that contains the request context from AWS API Gateway.